CampagneLaboratory/variationanalysis-apps/bam-to-goby-3/Readme.md

 **How does this app work?**

 Using the _parallel-bam-to-goby_ script from [Variation Analysis](https://github.com/CampagneLaboratory/variationanalysis), this app converts an alignment from BAM format to Goby format.
-The app runs inside a Docker image for an improve reproducibility of the results.
+The app runs inside a Docker image for an improved reproducibility of the results.

 **What data are required for this app to run?**